igorkll/WinBox-Maker/README.md

 * system sounds
 * the following services are disabled: wbengine, wuauserv, RemoteRegistry, WSearch, SysMain, WerSvc, shellhwdetection, SSDPSRV, TermService, lanmanserver, napagent
 * checking the digital signature of drivers (it may not work on new versions of Windows)

+### these keys were disabled by changing the keyboard layout
 * calculator key
 * mail key
 * media select key